hyperandroid/CAAT/readme.md

 It is able to render using Canvas, WebGL and CSS w/o making changes to the developments that sit on top of it.

-Follow the official twitter account <a href="http://twitter.com/caatjs" class="twitter-follow-button" data-show-count="false">Follow @caatjs</a>
+Follow the official twitter account <a href="http://twitter.com/caatjs" class="twitter-follow-button" data-show-count="false">@caatjs</a>

 ## HOW TO ##
 Tutorials can be found here [http://labs.hyperandroid.com/static/CAAT-Samples/tutorials/t0.html](http://labs.hyperandroid.com/static/CAAT-Samples/tutorials/t0.html)